JohnEarnest/Octo/docs/MetaProgramming.md

 The Octo language, by virtue of maintaining a simple, straightforward mapping from statements to the underlying Chip8 bytecode, gives fine-grained control to the programmer.
 Sometimes there's a tradeoff between keeping programs well-structured and easy to modify, and making them efficient.
 Making a fast program might involve writing repetitive code or doing elaborate pre-processing on data.

-To deal with these situations, Octo offers two constructs: `:calc` and `:macro`.
+To deal with these situations, Octo offers three constructs: `:calc`, `:macro`, and `:stringmode`.
 Each is useful on its own, and in concert they are surprisingly expressive.
 This guide will introduce these constructs and then explore some of their applications.

 Using `:calc`
 -----------